-The Mexico Colocation market will grow at a CAGR of 12.91% from USD 1.569 billion in 2025 to USD 2.879 billion in 2030.
+The Mexico Colocation market is forecast to grow at a CAGR of 12.7%, reaching USD 5.04 billion in 2031 from USD 2.52 billion in 2026.

 Mexico is witnessing a rise in demand for IT infrastructure and cloud computing, which has bolstered the demand for effective data storage and management.
 Colocation data centers cater to the diversified needs of companies regarding data processing, storage, and security, owing to which it is forming an integral part of the technological revolution in Mexico.